 The second level is where the control of the aircraft is such that the safe outcome of the manoeuvre or procedure is certain, but the flight tolerances have been exceeded or the technique is unsatisfactory.
-Under these circumstances the flight test may be continued, and credits given for successfully completed test items.
+Under these circumstances the flight test may be continued at the discretion of the examiner and credits given for successfully completed test items.